about

 As lutenist, Michael specialized in early instruments such as the carolingian cythara and the fretless lute from high medieval Spain, for which he tries to reconstruct plausible repertoires, the late medieval lute and the Arabic and Turkish Oud.
 In his technique, both approaches are apparent, oscillating between the musical style of the transition from Middle Ages to Renaissance and the energetic use of the plectrum.

-Finally, Michael is able to enrich performances as well by playing the medieval harp or lyre as well as percussion and drum instruments.
+Michael further plays the medieval harp or lyre as well as percussion and drum instruments to enrich performances.

 Teaching